Cooking Conversion Table

 So you may find stuff on my site that you think is incorrectly spelt.
 It may well be, or it may just be how we spell it over here.

-Having said that, I now live in a country where they spell place names in two or three different ways, so how much does that really matter?
+Or it could be spelling mistake, caused by learning different languages or from living in Ireland!
+Where we are now they spell place names in two or three different ways, so how much does that really matter?

 However when it comes to measuring stuff, we also still do things differently.
 This is often a subject of confusion between the USA/UK and the rest of the world.